Database

 Learn about database options and how to configure your database for the project

-This guide covers the database options available for your project, how to set up and connect to your database, and how to work with Drizzle ORM.
+This guide covers the database creation, initialization, migration and connection to the database, and how to work with Drizzle ORM.

 Setup

-Hosted PostgreSQL services are the recommended approach for both development and production environments.
-They provide easy setup, management, and often include free tiers sufficient for getting started.
+Recommended to use hosted PostgreSQL database services, they provide easy setup and management, and often include free tiers sufficient for getting started.

 Setup Steps: